Zuna0hu/Retinal-Vessel-Extraction---Python-Implementation/README.md

 # Retinal Vessel Extraction

 This project is part of the COMP 6771 - Image Processing course at Concordia University.
-The implemented Python code realizes the method proposed by Bob Zhang in the paper titled "Retinal vessel extraction by matched filter with first-order derivative of Gaussian" [DOI Link](https://www.sciencedirect.com/science/article/abs/pii/S0010482510000302).
+The implemented Python code realizes the method proposed by Bob Zhang in the paper titled "Retinal vessel extraction by matched filter with first-order derivative of Gaussian" [Paper Link](https://www.sciencedirect.com/science/article/abs/pii/S0010482510000302).

 ## Overview